-This chapter presents fund and expenditure account numbers and the related definitions.
+This chapter presents fund and expenditure account numbers and related definitions.

 NOTE: Function and object code field sizes are four and three characters, respectively.
-The state does not currently require direct coding of the third and fourth characters of function codes or the third character of the object code, but may specify such coding in the future.
+The state does not currently require direct coding of the third and fourth characters of function codes or the third character of object codes, but may specify such coding in the future.